stephenrkell/toolsub/README.md

 toolchain.
 Currently it contains the following.

-* wrapper, a collection of shell scripts and utility functions for use with gcc's '-B' option, capable of intercepting certain stages in the compilation (especially preprocessing).
+* wrapper, a collection of shell scripts and utility functions for use with gcc's '-wrapper' option, capable of intercepting certain stages in the compilation (especially preprocessing).

 * cilpp, a more lightweight CIL driver compared to CIL's default 'cilly', implemented using 'wrapper' to be invokable simply by using